lammps/lammps/doc/src/Fortran.rst

    has a value of ``.TRUE.``, then this subroutine also calls :cpp:func:`lammps_mpi_finalize`.

-   :o logical finalize [optional]: shut down the MPI environment of the LAMMPS
+   :o finalize: shut down the MPI environment of the LAMMPS
     library if ``.TRUE.``.
+   :otype finalize: logical,optional
    :to: :cpp:func:`lammps_close`

 --------